-Aryan Khan did not have cash to buy drugs, his lawyer tells Mumbai court in bail plea hearing
+Aryan Khan didn’t have cash to buy drugs, lawyer tells court, bail plea hearing to continue tomorrow

 Khan was detained by the Narcotics Control Bureau on October 3 after a raid aboard a cruise ship off the coast of Mumbai.

-The counsel for Actor Shah Rukh Khan’s son Aryan Khan, who has been detained in a drugs case, told a Mumbai court on Wednesday that no such contraband was seized from his client and that he did not have any cash on him during the Narcotics Control Bureau raid aboard a ship, reported Bar and Bench.
+The counsel for actor Shah Rukh Khan’s son Aryan Khan, who has been arrested in a drugs case, told a Mumbai court on Wednesday that no such contraband was seized from his client and that he did not have any cash on him during the Narcotics Control Bureau raid aboard a ship, reported Bar and Bench.

 “The 13 gms of cocaine are not from Khan and neither are the ecstasy pills, [or] mephedrone,” Amit Desai told the court.
 “Nothing is from him.
 He did not have cash.
 He did not have plans to consume or sell drugs.”

-The court was hearing the bail petition of all the accused in the case.
+The court will hear Khan’s bail petition further on Thursday at 11 am.
+It will hear the bail petitions of other accused persons Mohak Jaswal, Aachit Kumar and Nupur Satija on October 20.

-Khan and seven others had been detained by the Narcotics Control Bureau on October 3 after a raid during a party on a cruise ship off the coast of Mumbai.
+Khan and seven others had been arrested by the Narcotics Control Bureau on October 3 after a raid during a party on a cruise ship off the coast of Mumbai.
 But Khan’s lawyers have argued that no drugs were found in his possession.

 The anti-drugs agency had said that it seized 13 grams of cocaine, 5 grams of mephedrone, 21 grams of charas, 22 pills of MDMA (ecstasy) and Rs 1,33,000 from the cruise ship.